-Clare and Colan meet at a party not long after they both found themselves in Katoomba.
+Clare and Colan meet at a party not long after they both found themselves living in Katoomba in the Blue Mountains.
 The party turns into a wake when Clare’s ancient conifers suddenly die, leaving a gaping hole in her garden.
 Together they transform a barren patch of land into a cavalcade of colour.
 Shoots push through the ground, flowers bloom, trees grow, butterflies swoop, bees gather, mice eat flower buds.

 Colan is Obi-Wan Kenobi to Clare’s Luke Skywalker.
 He imparts his plantsman’s wisdom.
 She brings a strong design flair.